Social Studies

 Frequency | 2 Days per Week |

 Description | This class will trace the major patterns in world history, from creation through post-Flood civilizations, Greece, Rome, the Middle Ages, the Renaissance, the Reformation, the Enlightenment, and include information on civilizations in Africa and Asia.
-The study will lead up to the 20th century and into the 21st century, highlighting how these patterns contribute to the triumph of the Kingdom of God. |
+The study will lead up to the 20th century and into the 21st century, highlighting how these patterns contribute to the triumph of the Kingdom of God.
+Students will have textbook readings and homework.
+There will be quizzes, tests and 2 projects. |

 Title | World Geography |